Trigger warning: Trigger warning for graphic descriptions of abuse and sexual scenarios. Reader discretion is advised.

 Alicia Reign began working in porn in 2021 in an effort to find pandemic-resistant income.
 When filming a scene for a niche website, she was pressured mid-scene by the director to do overly aggressive acts she hadn’t consented to.

-Reign says before filming the director told her, “If I wasn’t okay with things I could say no or use a safe word.
-But when the time came and I said no, they didn’t listen.”
+Reign says that before filming, the director told her, “If I wasn’t okay with things, I could say no or use a safe word.
+But when the time came, and I said no, they didn’t listen.”

-She was told what they were asking was part of the scene and what she’d been hired to do.
+She was told what they asked was part of the scene and what she’d been hired to do.
 How and with whom could she argue?

 “I felt like I had to do that to get paid…I’ve heard that other girls will do scenes like that and quit porn.”